aminrigi/Outlook-MSG-to-Excel/README.md

 I used this program (in windows 10 environment) to export archieved company emails into excel and from there to R for further analysis.
 The program works fine, but it doesn't end the excel process after execution.
 After the program's execution, you still can see excel in Task Manager.
 You can kill the process manually.
 I didn't fix it because I only used (needed) this program once.
-Feel free to fix it.
+If by any chance you fixed it, let me know :-)